gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT7 (Optional) - Specify CBOR values to use for abbreviating identifiers of roles in the group or topic (see {{ssec-auth-req}}).

-* OPT8 (Optional) - Specify policies for the KDC to perform group rekeying after receiving a Key Renewal Request: no.
+* OPT8 (Optional) - Specify for the KDC to perform group rekeying (together or instead of renewing individual keying material) when receiving a Key Renewal Request: the Group Manager SHOULD NOT perform a group rekeying, unless already scheduled to occur shortly (see {{sec-new-key}}).

 * OPT9 (Optional) - Specify the functionalities implemented at the 'control_path' resource hosted at the Client, including message exchange encoding and other details (see Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}): see {{sec-leaving}} for the eviction of a group member; see {{sec-group-rekeying-process}} for the group rekeying process.